Li Chengqi: During Emperor Xuanzong's reign

 In 716, because Emperor Xuanzong's mother Consort Dou had been posthumously honored Empress Zhaocheng, Li Chengqi and Li Chengyi, in order to observe naming taboo, changed their names—Li Chengqi to Li Xian (note different character than his uncle) and Li Chengyi to Li Hui (李撝).

-In 719, Li Xian's title was changed to Prince of Ning.
+On 26 October 719, Li Xian's title was changed to Prince of Ning.
 Around that time, there was an incident in which Emperor Xuanzong, while on a skyway overseeing the palace, saw a guard who did not finish his meal but instead dumped some of the food in a hole.
 Angry that the guard was wasting food, he ordered that the guard be battered to death.
 None of Emperor Xuanzong's attendants dared to speak.
 However, Li Xian, who was present, calmly stated to Emperor Xuanzong:

 Emperor Xuanzong agreed and stated, "If not for you, big brother, I would have killed excessively."
 He ordered the guard released.
 Later that day, at a feast, Emperor Xuanzong, in gladness, took off his belt, made of red jade, and awarded it to Li Xian, along with his own horse.

 In 721, Li Xian became the minister of rites, a post that he served in until 726, when he again took on the honorific title Kaifu Yitong Sansi.
+In the 720s, he also helped to raise Li Qing, son of Emperor Xuanzong and his favorite consort, Consort Wu.
+Before Li Qing, Consort Wu had several children, but all died in infancy.
+As such, he was raised in Li Xian's household, and Li Xian's wife Lady Yuan became his milk mother.

-In 733, he was again Taiwei.
+On 18 May 733, he was again Taiwei.
 As the years went by, Emperor Xuanzong's brothers died one by one, with only Li Xian still remaining, and it was said that Emperor Xuanzong valued him even more.
 Whenever there were tributes submitted by the prefectures and the vassal states, he would always send some of the tributes to Li Xian.

 Li Xian died near the new year 742.
 Emperor Xuanzong greatly mourned him, and, pointing out that Li Xian was initially the proper imperial heir, posthumously honored Li Xian as Emperor Rang and buried him with honors due an emperor.
 He also posthumously honored Li Xian's wife Princess Yuan as Empress Gong.
-It was then that Xuanzong changed the era name from Kaiyuan to Tianbao.
+It was then that Xuanzong changed the era name from Kai'yuan to Tian'bao.
+Li Xian's foster son Li Qing also requested Xuanzong that he be allowed to don mourning clothing; Xuanzong acceded to the request.